Emberlynn-Loo/tp/docs/UserGuide.md

 ### Attributes

-Attributes are additional information that can be added to a person's profile.
+Attributes are one of 3 types of information in a person's profile, with the other 2 being the UUID and relationships.
+Attributes are what you use to store any information about a person that is about that particular person.
+To store information about the relationship between 2 persons, see the relationship feature instead.

 Each attribute has a name and a value.
-Attributes can be added, edited, or deleted.
-The attributes that can be added are not fixed and can be user-defined.
-Other than the user-defined attributes, the following attributes are predefined:
+They can be added, edited or deleted.
+You can create any attribute with your own name and value, as long as they satisfy the constraints of the command format.

+For your convenience, Gene-nie has some predefined attributes that you can use, with stricter checks when creating or editing them.
+These are:

-1. Name attribute with String value
+1. `Name` attribute with String value
-2. Phone attribute with Integer value
+2. `Phone` attribute with Integer value
-3. Birthday attribute with Date value
+3. `Birthday` attribute with Date value
-4. Sex attribute with String enum value.
+4. `Sex` attribute with String enum value.
 The value can be either `Male` or `Female`
 <div markdown="block" class="alert alert-info">

-* The attribute name is case-insensitive for all attributes.
-The attribute name will automatically be converted to the correct case.
-The attribute name will be converted to having all lowercase after the first letter being capitalized. e.g. `/pEt` will be converted to `Pet`.

-* The attribute value is case-sensitive.
+Attribute names:

+* are case-insensitive
+* will automatically be converted to a consistent case
+  * This case is first letter capitalised, lowercase thereafter. e.g. `/pEt` will be stored as `Pet`
+* cannot be empty
+* cannot contain `/` or ` ` (space)
+  * if the attribute name contains a space, the portion after the space will errorneously be treated as part of the attribute value

+Attribute values:

+* are case-sensitive
+* cannot be empty
+* cannot contain `/`
-* Other than the attributes that have been defined, the user defined attributes will be of type String.
+* will be of type String, other than the predefined attributes listed above
-* The value of the attributes cannot be converted to another type. e.g. if the attribute is of type Integer, the value must be an Integer.
+* cannot be converted to another type. e.g. if the attribute is of type Integer, the edit command must be used with an integer value
 </div>